ykhwong/agensgraph-cypher-exporter/README.md

 ## TECHNIAL DETAILS
 * '--graph=GRAPH_NAME' option must be specified because the graph repository needs to be recognized.
+* VLABEL without vertexes and ELABEL without edges will be also exported if the compatibility mode is set to agens.
+  - However, single and multiple inheritance will not be handled.
 * Both indexes and unique constraints will be preserved.
-* VLABEL without vertexes and ELABEL without edges will not be exported.
-Single and multiple inheritance will not be handled.

 ### USAGE
 ```